 As a way to keep our stakeholders and community up to date in a transparent way, we have created this COVID-19 RRF resource.
 Here you will find regular updates on the work we are doing through the COVID-19 RRF as well as our other granting streams to support our community through the pandemic.

 Emergency Community Support Fund

-Learn more about the program and find out if your organization is eligible to apply by clicking here.
+Learn more about the program and its community impact by clicking here.

 The Emergency Community Support Fund

 - May 19: Edmonton Community Foundation takes part in new Emergency Community Support Fund

 - May 14: Capital Power and its employees contribute $400,000 in support of Alberta COVID-19 relief efforts

 - May 11: Edmonton Community Foundation Grants $1 Million in Response to COVID-19

 - April 30: COVID-19 RRF Grants Surpass $800K to Community

 - April 23: ECF applauds the federal government’s Emergency Community Support Fund

 - April 21: Prime Minister announces further support to help Canadians in need